sumitraj716/Rain_detection_system_endsem/README.md

 ## 📜 License

-This project is licensed is an open source.
+This project is an open source.